leopiccionia/numista-sdk/docs/interfaces/TypeUpdate.md

 • `Optional` **series**: [`LocalizedLabel`](LocalizedLabel.md)[]

-For coins which are part of a series, the name of the series
+For types which are part of a series, the name of the series

 ___